-Since 2015, Ferrovial has carried out a project consisting of the development of a water policy and methodology for the calculation and reporting of water consumption and associated effluents.
-In addition, we analyze the risks and opportunities related to water, knowing our Water Footprint.
+Since 2015, we have been carrying out a project to develop a water policy and set the methodology for calculating and reporting water consumption and associated effluents.
+By doing so, we analyze the risks and opportunities related to water to frame our Water Footprint.

-Ferrovial has a water policy and methodology to calculate the Water Footprint that covers all companies in the group that have operational control.
-This water methodology is specific to Ferrovial and has been developed based on the principles of The Water Footprint Assessment Manual (WFM), the Global Water Tool (GWT) and GRI-G4.
+We have established a water policy and methodology to calculate the Water Footprint that covers all companies with operational control in our group.
+This water methodology is specific to us and has been developed based on the principles of The Water Footprint Assessment Manual (WFM), the Global Water Tool (GWT) and GRI-G4.
 These indices consider aspects such as the water stress of the country, impact on water resources, impact on vegetation management, quality and accessibility to water.
-In this way the impact on this resource is quantified.
+Through this initiative, the impact on this limited resource is quantified.

-Ferrovial identifies water as a finite and irreplaceable natural resource.
-Directly linked to global change and an underpinning and essential element of the circular economy.
+We consider water a finite and irreplaceable natural resource, directly linked to global change and an underpinning and essential element of the circular economy.

-In its role as a consumer and supplier of water-related services, Ferrovial promotes the following principles to all its stakeholders.
+In our role as both a consumer and supplier of water-related services, we promote the following principles to all our stakeholders.

-- Compliance with water legislation and regulations in force, and also with the specifications of the international standards of reference and those set in-house by our organization, executing water management so as to attain the highest quality standards.
+- Compliance with water legislation and regulations in force, with the specifications of the international standards of reference, and those set in-house by our organization, executing water management so as to attain the highest quality standards.

-- Support for the development of regulatory frameworks focussing on efficient and sustainable water use.
+- Support for the development of regulatory frameworks focusing on efficient and sustainable water use.

 - Responsible and efficient management of the resource, covering the whole of its integral cycle, facilitating social development and the conservation of ecosystems.

-- The search for solutions to the rising demand for potable water and deterioration of water quality due to pollution.
+- The search for solutions to the rising demand for drinkable water and deterioration of water quality due to pollution.

-- Setting indicators, goals, monitoring procedures and strategies to enable ongoing measurement and assessment of the degree of efficiency of the integral water cycle and its responsible use in the company’s direct operations, optimizing the resulting balance in the Group’s water footprint.
+- Setting indicators and goals to: monitor procedures and strategies, enable ongoing measurement and assessment of the degree of efficiency of the integral water cycle, guarantee its responsible use in our company’s direct operations, and optimize the resulting balance in the group’s water footprint.

-- Support for the development and employment of new technologies enabling a more efficient use of water as a resource.
+- Support for the development and employment of new technologies that enable a more efficient use of water as a resource.

-- Inclusion of water usage and management in the company’s risk management strategy.
+- Inclusion of water usage and management in our company’s risk management strategy.

-- Publication of the results of the company’s integral water management.
+- Publication of the results of our company’s integral water management.